vspy/scala-mustache/README.md

     }

     template.render(Map("name"->"Willy"))

 Sometimes it is nice to keep different kinds of helpers separate.
-To do so, you can define the helper traits and then mix them up as needed:
+To do so, you can define helper traits and then mix them up as needed:

     trait MyHelper {
       this: MyHelper with MustacheHelperSupport =>